-where each pixel $i$ is modulated by ($\beta_i^\ell, \gamma_i^\ell$), independently.
-Note that we follow StyleGAN2 design \cite{karras2019analyzing}, with modulation before convolution, and normalization after.
+where each pixel $i$ is modulated by $\gamma_i^\ell$ independently.
+Note that we follow StyleGAN2 design \cite{karras2019analyzing}, with modulation before convolution and normalization after.

-The global mapping network ($f_\omega$) enables the generator to adapt the smooth surface embedding into semantically meaningful surface-adaptive styles, which are not necessarily smooth.
+The global mapping network ($f_\omega$) adapts the smooth surface embedding into semantically meaningful surface-adaptive styles, which are not necessarily smooth.
 For instance, this enables the generator to learn part-wise continuous styles with clearly defined semantic borders (\eg between two pieces of clothing).
-We observe that a deeper mapping network learns higher-fidelity modulation parameters (\Cref{fig:modulation_params}), and experimentally show that this leads to improved image quality (see \Cref{sec:experimental_mapping_depth}).
+We observe that a deeper mapping network learns higher-fidelity styles (\Cref{fig:modulation_params}), which improves image quality (shown in \Cref{sec:experimental_mapping_depth}).

-Compared to prior semantic-based modulation \cite{Park_2019,tan2021INADE,Tan_2021CLADE}, \modulationMetodShort uses a denser and more informative representation that excels at human synthesis.
-Semantic-based modulation learns spatially-invariant (but semantic-variant) modulation parameters \cite{Tan_2021CLADE}, which is reflected in \Cref{fig:modulation_params}.
-These spatially-invariant parameters are efficient for natural image synthesis, but translates poorly to the highly fine-grained task of human figure synthesis.
-In contrast, \modulationMetodShort learns high-fidelity modulation parameters that are independent of pre-defined semantic regions, a trait which is crucial to synthesize realistic humans.
-Learning this representation through semantic-based modulation is difficult, as it is computationally expensive, requires pre-defined semantic regions, and complicates simple operations (\eg downsampling of border regions).
+Unlike prior semantic-based modulation \cite{Park_2019,tan2021INADE,Tan_2021CLADE}, \modulationMetodShort uses a denser and more informative representation that excels at human synthesis.
+Semantic-based modulation learns spatially-invariant (but semantic-variant) styles \cite{Tan_2021CLADE}, which is reflected in \Cref{fig:modulation_params}.
+These spatially-invariant parameters are efficient for natural image synthesis but translate poorly to the highly fine-grained task of human figure synthesis.
+In contrast, \modulationMetodShort learns semantically detailed styles independent of pre-defined semantic regions.